mrmeizongo/Xpilot/README.md

 A calibration function is also provided.
 Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in volatile memory.
 This will have to be performed on every startup.
 Ensure the airplane is held level and still throughout the calibration process.

-(RECOMMENDED)You can uncomment CALIBRATE_DEBUG which runs the calibration function, stores the biases in volatile memory and prints the biases in the serial monitor.
+(RECOMMENDED)You can uncomment CALIBRATE_DEBUG which runs the calibration function, and prints the biases in the serial monitor.
 You should record these values and assign them to the bias definitions in [IMU.cpp](lib/Xpilot/src/IMU.cpp).
 Ensure the airplane is held level and still throughout the calibration process.

 After all debug operations, be sure to uncomment and reupload Xpilot for normal operation.